Most people decide to head outdoors with tools and equipment, get new plants in the ground and hope that they’ll grow and thrive.

 - Transplant ornamental, low maintenance plants to areas that aren’t being used for activities, to help enhance the overall appearance of outdoor spaces.
 Replace spiky, grassy plants with softer, flowering shrubs that also encourage birds to gardens.

-- If your centre’s garden areas are maintained by gardening staff or contractors, then work with them or discuss ideas for allowing some of the spaces to be left for residents and clients to maintain.
+- If your aged care home or communal garden areas are maintained by gardening staff or contractors, then work with them or discuss ideas for allowing some of the spaces to be left for residents and clients to maintain.
 This is particularly beneficial for residents who may have been gardeners within their own home prior to moving to residential care and would like to help with looking after their new ‘home’ garden.

-- Allow spaces for residents and clients to potter around the gardens.
+- Allow spaces for gardeners to potter around the garden.
 Overly maintained spaces filled with spiky plants aren’t very welcoming, so a few designated areas allow for green thumbs to ‘play’ in the garden.

 For ideas to get your gardening program started, have a read of our recent article here - Simple Ways to Starting a Gardening Program